Email us at email@example.com to be notified when the course launches.

 Course Access Time:

-This course has been produced by the Center for Industrial Research and Service (CIRAS) and features presentations by Dr. David Grewell of Iowa State University.
+This online course has been produced by the Center for Industrial Research and Service (CIRAS) and features presentations by Dr. David Grewell of Iowa State University.
 You will be introduced to the various methods of plastics welding in a way that will help you make decisions about its application in your workplace.

 This introduction to the methods of plastics welding provides both technical and practical information to anyone who is interested in it’s workplace application.
 The content presented by Dr. Grewell and practical application context provided by CIRAS will give practitioners the tools they need to make the best decisions with their workplace in mind.

 CIRAS service is available to those who registered from the State of Iowa Only who complete the course as a consultant for the implementation of these techniques.
 They are enthusiastic to share their expertise and provide resources and solutions for this up and coming field.[TBA] CEUs are also available at the completion of this course.

 At the end of this course, you will have a good foundation of the independent parameters, how to identify and set them up in an industry setting for a particular application.
 You will also be able to adjust these parameters in order to optimize your process to produce highest quality parts.

 You will be able to:

 - Compare welding with adhesive and mechanical fasteners.

 - Demonstrate an appreciation of advantages and disadvantages as well as the limitations of various joining methods such as mechanical fasteners and adhesives.

 - Explain the governing principles that define welding plastics; that is, transport phenomena such as heat transport and mass transport (fluid flow) as well as molecular diffusion.